RonStudeny/asteroid-information-center/SRS.md

 ### 2.3 Software Enviromnent
 The app is developed in **Xamarin Forms** and, as already mentioned, uses **NeoWs API** to get the necesseary information.
 ### 2.4 User Interface
-In the first version the **UI** will be as simplistic as possible, with the application only offering a button to display asteroids in orbit around Earth.
-Basic navigation system is always available for future convinience and easier implementation.
+In the first version the **UI** is as simplistic as possible, with the application only offering a button to display asteroids in orbit around Earth.
+Basic navigation system using a shell menu is always available for future convinience and ease of implementation.

 ## 3.0 Feature Overview
 ### 3.1 Main Menu